chalhoub-engineering/frontend-developer/README.md

 - The documentation starting on the README.md file need to be clear
 - We want to see not only the solution but also how you think and your working process, so please keep all your commits accessible and use proper naming standard for them
 - All steps are required so do not skip any.
 If you don't know, or don't feel comfortable with the required technology, just try your best and commit what you can
+- Each step must be done in separate branch

+### Required Technology
+- TypeScript
+- React - steps 3 and 4

 ### Layout